chuckmeyer/algolia-battlesnake/README.md

 Once you've made your Battlesnake behave and survive on its own, you can enter it into the [Global Battlesnake Arena](https://play.battlesnake.com/arena/global) to see how it performs against other Battlesnakes worldwide.

 Arenas will regularly create new games and rank Battlesnakes based on their results.
 They're a good way to get regular feedback on how well your Battlesnake is performing, and a fun way to track your progress as you develop your algorithm.

-### Joining a Battlesnake League

-Want to get out there to compete and win prizes?
-Check out the [Quick Start League Guide](https://docs.battlesnake.com/guides/quick-start-league-guide) for information on the how and when of our competitive seasons.

----

-## Resources

-All documentation is available at [docs.battlesnake.com](https://docs.battlesnake.com), including detailed Guides, API References, and Tips.

-You can also join the Battlesnake Developer Community on [Discord](https://play.battlesnake.com/discord?utm_source=github&utm_medium=readme&utm_campaign=python_starter&utm_content=discord).
-We have a growing community of Battlesnake developers of all skill levels wanting to help everyone succeed and have fun with Battlesnake :)

-Check out live Battlesnake events on [Twitch](https://www.twitch.tv/battlesnakeofficial) and see what is happening when on the [Calendar.](https://play.battlesnake.com/calendar?utm_source=github&utm_medium=readme&utm_campaign=python_starter&utm_content=calendar)

-Want to contribute to Battlesnake?
-We have a number of open-source codebases and would love for you to get involved!
-Check out our page on [Contributing.](https://docs.battlesnake.com/guides/contributing)

-## Feedback

-**Do you have an issue or suggestions for this repository?** Head over to our [Feedback Repository](https://play.battlesnake.com/feedback?utm_source=github&utm_medium=readme&utm_campaign=python_starter&utm_content=feedback) today and let us know!